Active Alerts:

 Hazard, Risk, Vulnerability and Resiliency Assessment

-In 2022, local authorities, governments and First Nations undertook a collaborative project to identify priority hazards and vulnerabilities in the Cowichan Region and inform risk reduction strategies.
+In 2022, local authorities, governments and First Nations began a collaborative project to identify priority hazards and vulnerabilities in the Cowichan Region and inform risk reduction strategies.
 The goal of the project was to prioritize the top risks and build resiliency across all areas to reduce risk.
-The project aims to be complete in December 2023.
+Full details on the project and results are contained in the Cowichan 2024 All-hazards HRVA Report.

 The Top Hazards in the Cowichan Area